Sleepydragn1/twitchAFK/README.md

 For example:

-*slimerjs twitchAFK.js rainbow6*
+*slimerjs -P twitchAFK twitchAFK.js rainbow6*

 or

-*slimerjs twitchAFK.js*
+*slimerjs -P twitchAFK twitchAFK.js*

 or

-*"C:\Tools\SlimerJS\slimerjs.bat" twitchAFK.js rainbow6*
+*"C:\Tools\SlimerJS\slimerjs.bat" -P twitchAFK twitchAFK.js rainbow6*

 ## Profiles

 Using a profile for SlimerJS will allow it to store cookie and session information, meaning that it can remember your login.
-This allows for a slightly faster script startup, and can potentially avoid problems with Twitch's captchas.
+This allows for a slightly faster script startup, and will help to avoid problems with Twitch's CAPTCHAs, two factor authentication, or other impediments to logging in.

-Run *slimerjs -CreateProfile twitchAFK* to create a profile, and then append *-P twitchAFK* to any slimerJS command to use that profile.
+Run *slimerjs -CreateProfile [profile name]* to create a profile, and then append *-P [profile name]* to any slimerJS command to use that profile.

 For example:

 *slimerjs -P twitchAFK twitchAFK.js rainbow6*

+Also, using multiple profiles can be used to switch between multiple Twitch accounts.

 ## You're ready to go!

 Now you just need to set it up with a program for automatic scheduling.

-For those of you on Windows, this'll probably end up being Task Scheduler, and I've included a PowerShell script within the Windows directory to stop the script so you can schedule an end point for the it.
+For those of you on Windows, this'll probably end up being Task Scheduler, and I've included a PowerShell script within the Windows directory to stop the script so you can schedule an end point for it.

 ## Q&A